Frank9081/Frank9081/README.md

-- 👋 Hi, I’m @Frank9081
+- 👋 Hi, I’m @Frank_KE
-- 👀 I’m a software engeneer
+- 👀 I’m a professional full stack web developer
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning as well
-- 💞️ I’m looking to collaborate on Quantum mechanics
+- 💞️ I’m currently working on a classified AI project
-- 📫 You can contact me via my email fankkhym@gmail.com
+- 📫 You can contact me via my email fankkhym@gmail.com or call me at +254717886592

 <!---
 Frank9081/Frank9081 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.